Video Encoding: The Definitive Guide [Updated for 2024]

 Imagine a basic flip book.
 Photos are put together in a way that seems to move when you flip through the page quickly.
 That’s similar to how RAW video files work.

-In the early days of digital video, video files were all RAW video.
+In the early days of digital video, video files were all RAW videos.
 This means that video files were a collection of still photos.
 For a video recorded at 30 frames per second, you had 30 photos per second of footage.
 That’s 1800 images per minute of video.
 As a result, video file sizes were massive.

 The only sensible solution was to compress these videos, but the quality was lost through this process.
 Engineers developed video encoding which provided a way to compress these files without compromising the quality.